lnfernux/lnfernux.github.io/_posts/2022-12-2-StealMyJob.md

 ---
 layout: post
-title: Steal my job
+title: I want you to steal my job
-subtitle: So you want to be a security engineer?
-What does it actually entail and what do you need to know?
+subtitle: I'm a Security Engineer (whatever that means) and maybe you want to be to?
+Hopefully this helps a little towards that.
 tags:
   - Cloud Security
   - Azure DevOps